josefcoap/elrond-go-scripts-v2/README.md

           `./elrond-utils/logviewer -address localhost:8080 -level *:DEBUG,api:INFO -file` will start the binary that will try to connect to the locally-opened 8080 port, will set the log level to DEBUG for all packages except api package and will store all captured log lines in a file.

+## NODE LOGS INFO

+As of version 1.3.4 of the scripts there is a new command for extracting and tarballing your node logs.
+The tar file will be stored in the $CUSTOM_HOME/elrond-logs folder and will contain a timestamp in their name.

+ Command Example:
+      `./script.sh get_logs`

 ## FINAL THOUGHTS

 	KEEP CALM AND VALIDATE ON ELROND NETWORK!